Student Portal : Internships

 - Substance Use Disorder Counselor

-Notation: The School of Engineering and Technology and the School of Advanced Manufacturing and Transportation have opportunities to complete an internship as elective credit.
-For more information, please contact Suzi Mathias at 715.803.1767 or email at email@example.com.
+Note: The School of Engineering and Technology and the School of Advanced Manufacturing and Transportation have opportunities to complete an internship as elective credit.
+For more information, please contact Dina Kilinski at 715.803.1190 or email at firstname.lastname@example.org.

-Are you interested in an internship but have questions about how it works for you?
-You may ask your question through our online form or contact Suzi via phone or email.
+Contact Dina Kilinski if you are interested in an internship but have questions about how it works for you.